faithfulojebiyi/xara-microservice-v2/README.md

   docker-compose up -d
 ```
 You should be able to access the category server at `localhost:5002`

 You should be able to access the template server at `localhost:5003`

+You can also access both the template and category server at `localhost:8080` We are using NGINX as a reverse proxy

 ## Running Tests